StanleyKubic/factbook_scraper/README.md

 # CIA Factbook Scraper

-Autonomous scraper for the CIA World Factbook that extracts, stores, and tracks changes in country data through a modular, multi-stage processing pipeline.
+Autonomous scraper for CIA World Factbook that extracts, stores, and tracks changes in country data through a modular, multi-stage processing pipeline.

 ## Overview